my-language-skills/featured-image-for-pressbooks/README.md

 ## Roadmap

 ## Changelog
+### 0.6
+* **ADDITIONS**
+  * Featured images section in EFP Customization settings page.
+  * Functionality to disable displaying featured images on mobile devices for the book.

+* **ENCHANCEMENTS**
+  * documentation

+* **List of Files revised**
+  * featured-image-for-pressbooks.php
+  * added fifp-admin-settings.php

 ### 0.5
 * **REMOVED**
-    *  Autolauder
+    *  Autoloader

 ### 0.4
 * **ENCHANCEMENTS**
-  * New sizes in attachment display settinngs.
+  * New sizes in attachment display settings.
 By default is selected the size of the blog.

 * **ADDITIONS**
   * Automatically set the image Title, Alt-Text, Caption & Description upon upload

 * **List of Files revised**
        * featured-image-for-pressbooks.php